xiix0/scam/README.md

-Of course you have a purpose -- to find a purpose.
+You have been selected for a secret mission.